Communication is a two-way process. – Why and How to Listen Well

 - Use brief, concise sentences (since a person with mental illness may have be hearing voices or have cognitive impairment, which can make it hard to process input).

 - Allow time for your loved one to process what you have said and respond.

 Be thoughtful about how you describe a problem.
 Aim to present a problem in a way that won’t trigger emotional reactions that preclude reasonable discussion.

 - Use “I statements”.
-You statements tend to imply blame, which can cause your loved one to feel angry and uncooperative.
+You statements often imply blame, which tends to make your loved one angry and uncooperative.